 We normally understand concentration as mental concentration, but, in this context, let’s broaden our understanding to all of your different physical, emotional, mental, social, and spiritual resources.
 The more you can concentrate all of your resources on a given action, the easier that action is to do.
-(The idea of using all of your resources is one of the key tenets of the Dojo.)

 The difference between focusing all of your resources on a task or project is much like the difference between using a pick and a hammer.
 When you use a pick, the full force of your energy is exerted in a very small space and has dramatic effects, whereas applying that same energy with a hammer creates for a much more diffuse blow.
 What’s even better to consider, though, is that a smaller amount of force with a pick can have the same effect as a larger amount with a hammer – concentration makes it easier to do what you’re trying to do.

 Concentration is largely the idea behind the engagement threshold.
 Figuring out your engagement threshold for your work is simply allowing you to use the right amount of energy for the right job, rather than having a mismatch between what it takes to complete your work and the time, energy, and attention you’re giving to your work.

 What it’s like to have concentration: When you commit, you complete.
 It’s that simple because once you’ve made up your mind to do something, you harness your resources to get one thing, and only one thing, done.